darktable-org/dtdocs/content/darkroom/organization/quick-access-panel.md

 Currently only some widgets may be added to this panel (check boxes, sliders, comboboxes) -- more complex widgets such as curves are not supported.

-If any module has [multiple instances](../processing-modules/multiple-instances.md) enabled you will no longer be able to manage that module's widgets through the quick access panel.
+If any module has [multiple instances](../processing-modules/multiple-instances.md) enabled you will no longer be able to manage that module's widgets through the quick access panel and will have to use the full module interface.